A DRAFT History of Bluebirds and Bluebirding

 The Northern Neck of Virginia Audubon Society, a chapter of the National Audubon Society, initiated a "Bring Back Bluebirds to Virginia" project, selling nestboxes with instructions and a reporting form through local merchants.

 Keith Kridler of TX started making PVC nestboxes from left over plumber waste pipe on job sites.

 1976: Larry Zeleny published The Bluebird - How You Can Help Its Fight for Survival.
-Zeleney estimated that bluebird populations declined drastically from the late 1920s-1970s.
+Zeleny estimated that bluebird populations declined drastically from the late 1920s-1970s.
 He estimated that the Eastern Bluebird population had declined by 90% over that period based on his own recollections and other friends of bluebirds who had lived long enough (From Bluebirds!
 By Grooms and Peterson).
 T.E.
 Musselman died, after more than 70 years exploring bluebird conservation and educating others.

-June 1977: National Geographic published Larry Zeleney's "Song of Hope for the Bluebirds."
+June 1977: National Geographic published Larry Zeleny's "Song of Hope for the Bluebirds."
 It was the first article in a large, general interest publication to highlight the bluebird's plight.
 It resulted in a groundswell of support.